idvorkin/techdiary/notes/time-off-3-2020.md

 Turns out there's a new version of [ctags](https://github.com/universal-ctags/homebrew-universal-ctags), that support markdown, which you want for fzf :Tags

+Also build interesting tag files for a markdown repo, by only using fd, which honors .gitignore

+    ctags `fd md$`

 ### Minecraft

 See detailed notes @ https://github.com/idvorkin/techdiary/blob/master/notes/minecraft.md